segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/events.md

 **Example 4: `Scrolled Full Page` Event**

 A custom event checking how much of the page has been scrolled through.
 It can only be triggered once per page, when the set scroll depth is reached.
-The example below shows how to track when a page has been fully scrolled through.
+The example below shows how to track when the third of a page's length has been scrolled through.

 ![](/img/events.scroll.png)

 **Example 5: `Spent Active Time on Page: 30s` Event**

-A custom event checking how active time has been spent on the page.
+A custom event checking how much active time has been spent on the page.
 The example below shows how to track when 30 active seconds have been spent on the page.
 Changing the 'Trigger' input to 'Active time on site' will track all the active time in the visitors session.